sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/getting-startedV2.md

 - `INDEX.HTM`: Opens the SidecarTridge TOS documentation website.
 - `INFO.TXT`: Contains information about the firmware version installed in the SidecarTridge TOS emulator.
+- `SWITCHER.TOS`: The program for managing TOS versions on the Atari ST. **You must copy this file to your Atari ST computer to switch between TOS versions.
+You can learn to use in the [User Guide](/sidecartridge-tos/user-guideV2.md)**
 - `DEFAULT.TXT`: Contains the name of the default active TOS image file.
 - `RESCUE.TXT`: Contains the name of the rescue TOS image file.